BEARISH corn!

 With the northern stream becoming more dominant and the heat ridge backing up, this will also be a DRY pattern.
 Good for slowing the maturity rate of corn plants and extending kernel filling, and with ample soil moisture for corn that has deep roots(though more rain than this would be optimal).

 August is critical pod filling for beans.
 Dry weather will take off the top end of yields in places that miss out on all the rain, even without intense heat.
-However, a cool down will reduce stress and delay a flash drought which is still likely in some areas with this pattern as we start September.
+However, a cool down will reduce stress and delay a flash drought which is still likely in MANY areas with this pattern as we start September.

 All the latest weather here: